 At the same time, your worth doesn’t depend on being materially productive.
 More important than anything practical you can do in this world, what will really matter when you die is whether you've cultivated a positive mind and expressed kindness to anyone you meet.

 Even though Sara from Gitzen Girl experienced constant pain and discomfort due to severe Ankylosing Spondilities, she made a conscious decision to choose joy, gratitude, and happiness.
-Here’s her simple formula:

-Of course, it’s not easy to choose joy when you’re in pain.
+Of course, it's not easy to choose joy when you're in pain.
 But it becomes easier through dedicated practice.
-Sara’s joy was contagious.
-It transformed her own experience and made a remarkable difference in other peoples’ lives.
+Sara's joy was contagious.
+It transformed her own experience and made a remarkable difference in other peoples' lives.
+Although she's passed on now, her legacy of joy continues to touch lives.

 5. This Is Your Journey, This Is Your Life